 Deadlines and Notification

 The deadline to submit your candidacy will depend on when you plan on graduating.
-Graduate Admissions and Program Evaluations needs at least a couple of months to properly evaluate your candidacy petition and notify you.
+Graduate Admissions and Program Evaluations needs at a minimum of two months to properly evaluate your candidacy petition and notify you.
 Please see our current candidacy deadlines to see when you should submit this petition.
-You will be notified if your candidacy petition has been approved or denied through the mail, e-mail, and under "Other Indicators" on My SJSU.
+You will be notified if your candidacy petition has been approved or denied through the mail, and under "Other Indicators" in your My SJSU account.
 If you have been approved for candidacy, you will still need to submit a graduation application when you are ready to receive your degree.
 Please read Applying for Graduation for further details.
 If your candidacy is denied you will receive a letter in the mail detailing the exact steps you need to do to clear any deficiencies.

 Course Substitutions to Candidacy